Abkhaz authorities fear another coup d'état

 The opposition will hold its own rally, reach a compromise with the authorities, and the government of Alexander Ankvab will be dismissed.

-The opposition will hold a rally, but will not be able to agree with the authorities, as a result of which the protesters will go to the presidential palace and try to take it by storm with a further demand for the resignation of the president.
-If the assault succeeds, then Aslan Bzhaniya will have almost no chance to sit in the presidential chair.
+The opposition will hold a rally, but will not be able to agree with the authorities, and the protesters will go to the presidential palace and try to take it by storm with a further demand for the resignation of the president.
+If the assault succeeds, then Bzhaniya will have almost no chance to remain in the presidential chair.

-And then opposition leader Adgur Ardzinba will become the undisputed favourite in the early presidential elections.
-If the assault fails, then Aslan Bzhania actually receives carte blanche to implement all his plans: permission to build apartments and sell them to foreigners; the denationalization of the energy industry, the transfer of state dachas in Pitsunda to Russia, etc.
+Ardzinba will become the undisputed favourite in the early presidential elections.
+If the assault fails, Bzhaniya actually receives carte blanche to implement all his plans from denationalization of energy to Pitsunda.

-The opposition will hold a rally, after which its supporters, having shown that they will not allow the authorities to realize their plans, will go home.
-And the authorities, having received a signal about real moods in the Abkhazian society, will start a constructive dialogue with the opposition.
+Or the opposition will hold its rally, after which its supporters, having shown that they will not allow the authorities to realize their plans, will go home.
+And the authorities, having received a signal about real mood in Abkhazian society, will perhaps begin a constructive dialogue with the opposition.

 Terms, place names, opinions and ideas suggested by the author of the publication are her / his own and do not necessarily coincide with the opinions and ideas of JAMnews or its individual employees.
 JAMnews reserves the right to remove comments on posts that are deemed offensive, threatening, violent or otherwise ethically unacceptable.